Employees of nonprofit and state universities qualify for the Public Service Loan Forgiveness Program — no matter their job title.

 * Private student loans aren’t eligible for PSLF and can’t be consolidated into a Direct Loan.

-Ordinarily, borrowers seeking to get their loans forgiven under the public service program must have the right type of federal loan, make 120 on-time payments, enroll in the correct category of repayment plans and work full-time for an eligible employer.
+Ordinarily, borrowers seeking to get their loans forgiven under the Public Service Loan Forgiveness Program must have the right type of federal loan, make 120 on-time payments, enroll in the correct category of repayment plans and work full-time for an eligible employer.

 Those complex rules combined with sloppy customer service from the companies charged with helping student loan borrowers led to more than 98 percent of applications being rejected.